 The IO can be a potential deal-breaker.
-On one hand you do get two USB-A slots, one USB-C port and an HDMI 1.4 connector, but on the other there’s no Thunderbolt 3 support and no full-size card reader, just a microSD reader.
+On one hand, you do get two USB-A slots, one USB-C port, and an HDMI 1.4 connector, but on the other, there’s no Thunderbolt 3 support and no full-size card reader, just a microSD reader.
 The lack of Thunderbolt 3 is hard to accept in this day and age, especially when all the major rivals offer one, and the USB-C port doesn’t support charging.
 I can’t tell for sure if it supports DP, as this would be the only way to hook up a 4K 60Hz screen.
-As a side note, an USB-A to LAN adapter is included in the packs, as well as a protection sleeve, but not on all markets.
+As a side note, a USB-A to LAN adapter is included in the packs, as well as a protective sleeve, but not on all markets.

 Keyboard and trackpad

 Asus uses a bunch of different keyboards on their laptops, and some are better than the others.
 After typing several thousands of words on this one, I can conclude it’s pretty good, yet not my favorite.